Banking Savings & Money Market Accounts

 You can ask the bank or credit union if it’s FDIC- or NCUA-insured — or check through the FDIC’s BankFind or the NCUA’s website.

-Do you pay taxes on high-yield savings accounts?
+Do you pay taxes on interest?

 Any interest you earn in a high-yield savings account is considered taxable income in the eyes of the IRS.
 According to the IRS, you’ll be taxed on any interest you earn over $10.